Requirements for Admission

 The Post-Baccalaureate Program has rolling admissions.
 You may apply any time between Dec.
 1 and May 15 to be admitted the following fall.
 There is no application fee.
 You will be notified of the department’s decision as soon as possible, but generally no sooner than a month after you submit your application.
 A month after you have applied, inquiries about your application status are welcome.

-Students wishing to apply to the program should submit the following:
+Students wishing to apply to the program should submit the following by email to the director:

 - 1. Complete the application to the Post-Baccalaureate Program.
 There is no application fee.